Marian0/react-drag-and-drop/README.md

 ## To be done
 - Image validation (Backend and server side)
+- Parametrize backend URL in an ENV file

 ## Backend was written in PHP just for simplicity
 There is the source code of the backend used: